-The Central Bank of Kenya (CBK) says it is committed to enhancing its monetary policy effectiveness.
+The Central Bank of Kenya (CBK) says it is committed to enhancing the effectiveness of its monetary policy framework.

 “Despite the tremendous achievements so far, some issues remain to be addressed…” Dr Patrick Njoroge, CBK Governor says in the 72- page White Paper.